villares/thonny-portable-with-py5/README.md

 [Donate any value](https://www.paypal.com/donate/?hosted_button_id=5B4MZ78C9J724)

+# Warning: Package manager search is broken on Thonny 4.1.6 and earlier due to changes in PyPI.
+Thonny 4.1.7 will fix it, I'll update my bundle soon!

 ## Bundles for Windows 64-bit

 **Note:** Do not keep the Thonny portable folder in a path containing non-ASCII characters (i.e. `C:\\Users\alê\Thonny-416-portable\`).
 Unfortunately, the *jpype 1.5.1* release that should fix this issue doesn't seem to be working.